- Unreliable: with a poor capacity factor (how long it works at full power)!

 - Denmark’s Emperor has no clothes!

-Wind power is intermittent and unreliable with a low capacity factor, just like solar PV.
+Wind is intermittent and unreliable with a low capacity factor, just like solar PV.
 Most people think that if we build enough wind turbines across a large continent like Europe, wind’s rise and fall will smooth out.
 Individual wind farms might die down, but the ‘wind will always blow somewhere.’
 This is not always the case!
 This next graph shows different colours for different countries across Europe from September to March, and you can see the net effect is sudden surges of electricity and then massive, continent-wide drops.

 Electricity markets, especially those that were deregulated in the late 20th century, typically work on a “merit order”: at any given time they meet demand by taking electricity first from the cheapest supplier, then the next-cheapest, until they have all they need; the price paid to all concerned is set by the most expensive source in use at the time.
 Because wind and solar do not need to buy any fuel, their marginal costs are low.
 They thus push more expensive producers off the grid, lowering wholesale prices.